 Snowflake is a cloud-based Data Warehouse solution provided as a Saas (Software-as-a-Service) with full support for ANSI SQL.
 It also has a unique architecture that enables users to just create tables and start querying data with very less administration or DBA activities needed.

-Snowflake Data Warehouse uses a hybrid of traditional shared-disk and shared-nothing architectures to offer the best of both.
+Snowflake architecture comprises of a hybrid of traditional shared-disk and shared-nothing architectures to offer the best of both.
 Let us walk through these architectures and see how Snowflake combines them into new hybrid architecture.

 Overview of Shared-Disk vs Shared-Nothing architectures